Azad Kashmir: Government and politics

 Azad Jammu and Kashmir (AJK) is nominally a self-governing state, but ever since the 1949 ceasefire between Indian and Pakistani forces, Pakistan has exercised control over the state without incorporating it into Pakistan.
-Azad Kashmir has its own elected president, prime minister, legislative assembly, high court (with Azam Khan as its present chief justice), and official flag.
+Azad Kashmir has its own elected president, prime minister, legislative assembly, high court, and official flag.

 Azad Kashmir's budget and tax affairs, are dealt with by the Azad Jammu and Kashmir Council rather than by Pakistan's Central Board of Revenue.
 The Azad Jammu and Kashmir Council is a supreme body consisting of 14 members, 8 from the government of Azad Jammu and Kashmir and 6 from the government of Pakistan.
 Its chairman/chief executive is the prime minister of Pakistan.
 Other members of the council are the president and the prime minister of Azad Kashmir (or an individual nominated by her/him) and 6 members of the AJK Legislative Assembly.
 Azad Kashmir Day is celebrated in Azad Jammu and Kashmir on 24 October, which is the day that the Azad Jammu and Kashmir government was created in 1947.
 Pakistan has celebrated Kashmir Solidarity Day on 5 February of each year since 1990 as a day of protest against India's sovereignty over its State of Jammu and Kashmir.
 That day is a national holiday in Pakistan.
 Pakistan observes the Kashmir Accession Day as Black Day on 27 October of each year since 1947 as a day of protest against the accession of Jammu and Kashmir State to India and its military presence in the Indian-controlled parts of Jammu and Kashmir.